nrfconnect/sdk-nrf-bm/doc/nrf-bm/subsys/bm_zms.rst

 Bare Metal Zephyr Memory Storage (BM_ZMS)
 #########################################

-Bare Metal Zephyr Memory Storage is a key-value storage system that is designed to work with all types of non-volatile storage technologies.
+Bare Metal Zephyr Memory Storage is a key-value storage subsystem that is designed to work with all types of non-volatile storage technologies.

 The Bare Metal version is designed to work with asynchronous and synchronous storage APIs.